Copy Content in User Interfaces: Tips and Practices

 Visual hierarchy

-To organize content in interfaces clearly for users, designers apply a well-known technique called visual hierarchy.
-It is initially based on Gestalt psychological theory and its main goal is to present the content on the carrier, be it a book page or poster, web page or mobile screen, in such a way that users can understand the level of importance for each element.
-It activates the ability of the brain to distinguish objects on the basis of their physical differences, such as size, color, contrast, alignment, etc. In the aspect of creating copy content for web pages and mobile app screens, there are two aspects important to consider: page scanning patterns and typographic hierarchy.
+To organize content clearly on interfaces for users, designers apply a well-known technique called visual hierarchy.
+It is initially based on Gestalt psychological theory, and its main goal is to present the content on the carrier, be it a book page or poster, web page, or mobile screen, in such a way that users can understand the level of importance for each element.
+It enables the brain to distinguish objects based on their physical properties, such as size, color, contrast, and alignment.
+In the aspect of creating copy content for web pages and mobile app screens, there are two important aspects to consider: page scanning patterns and typographic hierarchy.

-Understanding the importance of visual performance and readability of copy in digital products and its impact on user experience, numerous usability experts explore this issue comprehensively and collect statistics providing valuable data for designers.
-Lots of studies have shown that before reading a web page people scan it to get a sense of whether they are interested.
-According to different studies, including the publications by Nielsen Norman Group as one of the pioneers of this field, UXPin team, and others, there are several popular scanning patterns for web pages, among which “F” and “Z” patterns.
+Recognizing the importance of visual performance and copy readability in digital products and their impact on user experience, numerous usability experts have explored this issue comprehensively and collected statistics that provide valuable data for designers.
+Many studies have shown that before reading a web page, people scan it to gauge their interest.
+According to different studies, including the publications by Nielsen Norman Group as one of the pioneers of this field, the UXPin team, and others, there are several popular scanning patterns for web pages, among which are the “F” and “Z” patterns.

-F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with a big amount of content.
-A user first scans a horizontal line on the top of the screen, then moves down the page a bit and reads across the horizontal line which usually covers a shorter area.
-And the last one is a vertical line down on the left side of the copy where they look for keywords in the paragraphs’ initial sentences.
-It usually occurs on text-heavy pages like blogs, news platforms, thematic editorials, etc. How could designers employ this knowledge?
-First of all, placing the information of key importance or core interest on the most scanned spots and trying to use short catching headlines and bold headers to draw users’ attention.
+F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with a large amount of content.
+A user first scans a horizontal line at the top of the screen, then moves down the page slightly and reads across the line, which usually covers a smaller area.
+And the last one is a vertical line on the left side of the copy, where they look for keywords in the paragraphs’ opening sentences.
+It usually occurs on text-heavy pages such as blogs, news platforms, and thematic editorials.
+How could designers employ this knowledge?
+First, place key information or core content in the most scanned areas, and use short, attention-grabbing headlines and bold headers to draw users’ attention.

 Z-pattern is applied to pages that are not so heavily concentrated on a copy.
-A user first scans across the top of the page starting from the top left corner, looking for important information, and then goes down to the opposite corner at a diagonal, finishing with the horizontal line at the bottom of the page, again from left to right.
-This is a typical model of scanning for landing pages or websites not loaded with copy and not requiring scrolling down the page, which means that all the core data is visible in the pre-scroll area.
+A user first scans across the top of the page, starting from the top-left corner, looking for important information, then moves down to the opposite corner diagonally, finishing with the horizontal line at the bottom of the page, again from left to right.
+This is a typical scanning model for landing pages or websites not loaded with copy and not requiring scrolling down the page, which means that all the core data is visible in the pre-scroll area.
 In this case, designers place core information in the spots of highest attention, such as top corners, and put the other points requiring attention along the top and bottom lines.

-Here we can see the design concept for a website that presents the online magazine “The Big Landscape”.
-The interface is minimalist following the principles of clear visual hierarchy, good readability, intuitive navigation, and aesthetic pleasure from visual perception.
-The designer followed Z-scanning-pattern placing vital elements such as the logo and CTA button in the corners of the top line while the bottom line informs users about the website creators and provides the ability to contact via social networks instantly.
+Below, you can see the design concept for a website that showcases the online magazine “The Big Landscape”.
+The interface is minimalist, following the principles of clear visual hierarchy, good readability, intuitive navigation, and aesthetic pleasure from visual perception.
+The designer followed a Z-scanning pattern, placing vital elements such as the logo and CTA button in the corners of the top line, while the bottom line informs users about the website creators and provides the ability to contact via social networks instantly.

 Typographic hierarchy